wechaty/docusaurus/jekyll/_posts/2021-04-30-google-season-of-docs.md

 Total: $9,500

-## Wechaty GSoD'21 Technical Writers
+## Wechaty GSoD'21 technical writers

 After the Wechaty GSoD'21 has been announced by the Google officially on April 16, we have been contacted by 23 technical writers.
 It's amazing that 15 of them submitted the proposal and almost all proposals are in detail planing with great insights of how to improve the Wechaty docs.